 Stellar program reputation.
 UW-Eau Claire's actuarial science bachelor's degree program was recently rated as one of the 10 best colleges for actuarial science in the U.S. by the Accounting Degree Review magazine.
 The program also received the "Advanced Curriculum" designation by the U.S. Society of Actuaries.

 Individualized and personalized education.
 The program's smaller class sizes allow for the formation of deeper relationships and one-on-one attention.
 At least once a month, employers in the field — often times alum — come into classes to speak on their experience and how the program prepared them for success.
-Students also have the opportunity to showcase their skills and network at national competitions.
+Students also have the opportunity to showcase their skills and network at national competitions, including the Travelers Actuarial Case Competition and the MUDAC (Midwest Undergraduate Data Analytics Competition).

 Expert faculty who know industry needs.
-You'll learn from accessible faculty with real industry experience.
+While pursuing your degree, you'll learn from accessible faculty with a wide range of industry experience, including experience in health, life, annuities, and property/casualty.
 A broad-based education allows you to experience the many facets of actuarial science and how they all work together.
 Relevant projects, student organizations and team-building activities allow you to strengthen your communication and leadership skills, which are highly sought-after by employers.

 Opportunities to pursue risk management.
 A unique benefit of an actuarial science degree is that you can go on to work as a risk management analyst, while the reverse is not the case.
 The tests required to be a professional actuary are not typically part of the curriculum for a risk management degree.
 This perk provides you with the flexibility to pursue a career as an actuary or as an analyst in specialty areas within businesses.